Protect your work with a Copyright Page

-Let’s get started and protect your hard work with a copyright page.
-The copyright page is where the publisher places all the legal notices and information related to a book.
-If you are self-publishing, you will need to create a copyright page yourself.
-The most crucial element of the copyright page is the copyright notice itself.
-This notice protects your work from unauthorized use by notifying others that you created the work.
+A copyright page is critical if you want to you protect your intellectual property.
+This page houses all your book’s relevant legal information.
+This page is generally the publisher’s responsibility, but if you are self-publishing, you will need to compose this yourself.
+Its most crucial element, of course, is the copyright notice itself, which protects your work from unauthorized use.
 You do not have to register a book with the United States Copyright Office to create a copyright page or have copyright protection.

 Step 1

-First of all, determine where you will place the copyright page.
-It can go on the title page or the verso – the page after the title page.
-But it can also be placed on either side of the front or back covers.
-It can even be placed on the first or last page of the book.
+First, determine where you will place the copyright page.
+While it is typically printed on the back of the title page, it can also be placed behind the front or back covers, or on your book’s first or last page.

 Step 2